-As an INFJ (which is one of the 16 personalities in the Myers-Briggs Type Indicator), I find it hard to waste my time with being lazy or unproductive, thus even though I usually have plenty of time, there is barely a few minutes when I’m not doing anything (or doing something which I find to be purely time-wasting and thus meaningless).
+As an INFJ (which is one of the 16 types in the Myers-Briggs Type Indicator), I find it hard to waste my time by being lazy or unproductive, so even though I usually have plenty of time, there are barely a few minutes when I’m not doing anything (or doing something that I find to be purely time-wasting and thus meaningless).

 The Purposes of Solitude

 It is probably common to think that the experience of seclusion has some kind of higher spiritual purpose, such as being with a god or gods (depending on your religion, of course), finding serenity, reaching self-enlightenment, reaching a state of holiness or nirvana, finding quiet and peace, achieving independence, and so forth.

 All of these are fine purposes, and they are based on an iron will for going out on an adventure in the quest to achieve a meaningful or desired value, whether on the religious, psychological, intellectual, or other level.

 However, the matter is, as simple as it may sound, that solitude has no purpose of its own.